Frequently Asked Questions

 What is the mission of Habitat for Humanity of Greater Fredericksburg?

-Habitat for Humanity of Greater Fredericksburg is an ecumenical Christian non-profit organization working in partnership with God’s people to build simple, decent and affordable housing for people in need.
+Habitat for Humanity of Greater Fredericksburg is an ecumenical Christian non-profit organization working to build simple, decent and affordable housing for people in need.

 What is the vision of Habitat for Humanity of Greater Fredericksburg?

-To eliminate substandard housing in the Greater Fredericksburg area by building and promoting high quality, affordable housing that enhances neighborhoods and communities.
+To help provide high quality, affordable housing for deserving families that enhances neighborhoods and communities.

 How is Habitat Funded?